mdlayher/talks/conferences/2019/goconca/README.md

-# GoCon Canada 2019: Using unsafe.Pointer to explore Linux system calls
+# Using unsafe.Pointer to explore Linux system calls (GoCon Canada 2019)

 Using Go&#39;s unsafe.Pointer type to cast raw memory and work with system calls.